 What then happens is that food companies make more profit on foods containing these products, and they can afford to market their foods on TV.

 So, the only foods we see advertised and marketed, with a lot of suspicious health claims by the way, are processed foods, foods high in sugar or salt, but not the vegetables and fruit that we are actually supposed to eat.
 The result is that people end up consuming very low amounts of veggies and fresh fruit, and high amounts of advertised “healthy” foods.

-The first step to take in order to move away from the Western diet is to dramatically increase your intake of vegetables (and fresh fruit).
+The first step to take in order to move away from the Standard American Diet or Western diet is to dramatically increase your intake of vegetables (and fresh fruit).
 And eating French fries doesn’t count!

 A practical way to do this is to buy the fruits you like and that can be eaten easily, such as bananas, apples, pears, and have a few in your kitchen, in your car, and at the office.
 This way, you can eat a piece of fruit instead of some junk snacks when you are hungry.

 Another good way to eat more veggies is to buy lettuce, carrots, cooked beets, avocados, tomatoes, and make a quick salad every day together with your lunch or dinner main course.